 Amend DCUSA Clause 56 sub-clause heading as follows:

-Licence Derogations Derogation from Charging Methodologies
+Licence Derogations

 Amend DCUSA Clause 56.7 as follows:

+Proposed from Donna Townsend

 56.7

-Without prejudice to Clause 56.1, where the Authority grants a derogation to a DNO Party under its Distribution Licence relieving that DNO Party of certain of its licence obligations in respect of one or more of the Charging Methodologies (or any element of them) that derogation shall also be effective for the purposes of this Agreement in the same terms.
+Without prejudice to Clause 56.1, where the Authority grants a derogation to a Party under its Distribution Licence, Supply Licence, Generation Licence, Gas Supply Licence or National Electricity Transmission System Operator Licence relieving that Party of certain of its licence obligations or relieving that Party of certain of its obligations under this Agreement, that derogation shall also be effective for the purposes of this Agreement in the same terms.
+In order for any such derogation to be effective for the purposes of this Agreement, a copy of it must be sent to the Panel.

+OR

+Northern Powergrid Version

+56.7 Without prejudice to Clause 56.1, where the Authority grants a derogation to a Party under its Licence, relieving that Party of certain of its licence obligations or relieving that Party of certain of its obligations under this Agreement, that derogation shall also be effective for the purposes of this Agreement in the same terms.
 In order for any such derogation to be effective for the purposes of this Agreement, a copy of it must be sent to the Panel.